jonathanvdc/flame-brainfuck/docs/hello-world.md

 complete source code, then the you're welcome to browse [`flame-brainfuck`'s source code on GitHub.](https://github.com/jonathanvdc/flame-brainfuck/tree/master/src/hello-world)

-Our next step will be to replace `GetMainBodyAsync`'s code with logic that reads and compiles Brainfuck files.
+Eventually, we will replace `GetMainBodyAsync`'s code with logic that reads and compiles Brainfuck files.
+But let's play around with our compiler first.